Zerium-99/My-Homelab/README.md

 ### 2. Choosing the Distro

-I chose Kali Linux as my distro for my HomeLab.
-There are many other ones, such as [Parrot OS](https://parrotsec.org), [Blackarch](https://blackarch.org), [ArchStrike](https://archstrike.org) and even more.
-Kali Linux is Debian-Based, which makes it stable, well-maintaned and reliable.
+I chose Parrot OS as my distro for my HomeLab.
+There are many other ones, such as [Kali Linux](https://kali.org), [Blackarch](https://blackarch.org), [ArchStrike](https://archstrike.org) and even more.
+Parrot OS is Debian-Based, which makes it stable, well-maintaned and reliable.

-### 3. Importing the Kali Linux Virtual Machine
+### 3. Importing the Parrot OS OVA File

-The Kali Linux virtual machine was deployed by importing an existing `.vbox` configuration file into VirtualBox.
+The Parrot OS virtual machine was deployed by importing an existing `.ova` file into VirtualBox.
 This method ensures a consistent and reproducible environment without requiring a full manual installation.

 After importing, the VM was configured with two network adapters:
 - NAT adapter for internet access